Creamy Roasted Eggplant Soup and Tomato, Cheese Muffins

 Directions for Roasted Eggplant Soup:

-Roast in preheated oven until very tender and brown in spots,35-45 minutes.
+Roast in the preheated oven until very tender and brown in spots,35-45 minutes.

 Scoop out eggplant pulp and discard skin.
 Cut carrots and parsnips into chunks.
 Place vegetables in a large heavy saucepan with thyme and chicken broth.
 Bring to a boil over medium heat, then reduce heat and simmer until onion is very tender, 30 minutes.

 Puree in batches in a food processor or blender.
 Return to low heat and stir in cream.
 Bring to a simmer, thinning with more broth, if necessary.
 Season with coriander, salt, and pepper.
 Ladle into bowls and sprinkle with goat cheese and chopped fresh thyme.